ckeditor/ckeditor5/docs/framework/guides/contributing/development-environment.md

 # Development environment

-The CKEditor 5 codebase is divided into multiple [npm](http://npmjs.com/) packages, each developed in a separate Git repository.
+The CKEditor 5 codebase is divided into multiple [npm](http://npmjs.com/) packages.
 The main package is [`ckeditor5`](https://github.com/ckeditor/ckeditor5) which installs all project dependencies and various development-related resources such as:

 * the testing environment setup,
 * configuration for [Yarn](https://yarnpkg.com/),